 Wi-Fi, Bluetooth & PCB Tuning and Antenna TestingApril 19, 2018

-As the Internet of Things (IoT) starts to materialize, more and more consumer and industrial products are incorporating wireless interfaces such as Bluetooth, WiFi, GPS, or proprietary wireless radio technologies.
+Antenna testing is becoming more and more important as the Internet of Things (IoT) starts to materialize.
+More and more consumer and industrial products are incorporating wireless interfaces such as Bluetooth, WiFi, GPS, or proprietary wireless radio technologies.
 Adoption of such features has been accelerated by the availability of low cost, integrated modules from a variety of vendors.

 Wireless modules are especially beneficial for low- and medium-volume manufacturers for whom the cost of designing a custom solution at the chipset level would never be recovered.
 For medium and high-volume applications, the additional design and verification cost of adding the chipset to the PCB become more practical and the investment can be recovered by realizing cost savings of chipsets relative to modules.
 When a custom chipset-based design is pursued, the starting point for layout will usually be a reference design provided by the chipset’s manufacturer.